Using Our Art, Text, or Other Intellectual Property in Your Projects

 I have a really cool idea for a game I want to make and sell.
 Who do I talk to?

 Monte Cook Games does not accept unsolicited ideas, manuscripts, or prototypes of new games.
 You might consider Googling the Game Manufacturer’s Association.
-If you would like to pitch a supplement for one of our existing lines, or are a freelance writer, editor, illustrator, or cartographer who would like to work on our products, you can reach us with those proposals via our Contact Us page.
+If you would like to pitch a supplement for one of our existing lines, or are a freelance writer, editor, illustrator, or cartographer who would like to work on our products, feel free to reach us at email@example.com.